Music at sporting events

-The use of music at sporting events is a practice that is thousands of years old, but has recently had a resurgence as a noted phenomenon.
-Some sports have specific traditions with respect to pieces of music played at particular intervals.
+The use of music at sporting events is thousands of years old, and has recently become popular again.
+Some sports have specific traditions about pieces of music played at particular events.
 Others have made the presentation of music very specific to the team—even to particular players.
-Music may be used to build the energy of the fans, and music may also be introduced in ways that are less directly connected with the action in a sporting event.
+Music may be used to build the energy of the fans, and may also be introduced in ways that are less directly connected with the action in a sporting event.

 History of music at sporting events

-The ancient Greeks intently tied the performance of music to sporting events, particularly at their quadrennial Olympic games.
+The ancient Greeks intently tied the performance of music to sporting events, particularly at their quadrennial Olympic Games.